Condenser: Definition, Principle, Types, Working, Advantages

 The flow of refrigerant and water is arranged in opposite directions to get the maximum benefit of heat transfer.

-when the water enters through the inner tube in t0 the condenser, refrigerant exchanges its heat to the water and refrigerant gets cooled and converts vapour into the liquid state till the end of the condenser, And its obvious water becomes warmer as leave the condenser.
+when the water enters through the inner tube in t0 the condenser, the refrigerant exchanges its heat with the water and the refrigerant gets cooled and converts vapour into the liquid state till the end of the condenser, And its obvious water becomes warmer as leaves the condenser.

 Tube-in-Tube-Condenser